shpml/fundamentals/08_chapter/12_assessment.md

 2) Link the main.js file to your index.html file.

-2) Now that you have the four cards, you'll want to compare the variables to check for equality.
+3) Now that you have the four cards, you'll want to compare the variables to check for equality.

- >**_Reminder_**: Since you're working within the JavaScript file, `main.js`, which is connected to your `index.html` file, you can open the `index.html` in the browser and look into the console to see the results of your executed JS.
+ >**_Reminder_**: Since you're working within the JavaScript file, `main.js`, which is connected to your `index.html` file, you can open the `index.html` in the browser and run this code directly in the browser console to see the results of your executed JS.

-3) Go ahead and open your index.html file and then open the file in the browser.
+4) Go ahead and open your index.html file and then open the file in the browser.
 After the webpage loads, in Chrome, you can go to View > Developer > Developer Tools and click on the Console panel.

 ![](/assets/chapter5/developer.png)

-4) To compare the two queen variables to check for equality, in the console type in the following:
+5) To compare the two queen variables to check for equality, in the console type in the following:

 ```js
 cardOne == cardTwo
 ```

-5) Now try to compare a king variable with a queen variable.
+6) Now try to compare a king variable with a queen variable.
 For example, if cardOne is a queen and cardFour is a king below, what does this evaluate to
 And the ?

 ```js